 Human Rights and Human Development

-Human rights and human development analyzes the different efforts that have been made to reconceptualize economic relations between developed and developing countries in terms of human rights.
-Topics covered include: (1) the NIEO program sponsored by the Non Aligned Movement in the UN General Assembly; (2) the normative framework of sustainable development; (3) the Millennium Development Goals and the Sustainable Development Goals; (4) modern definitions of poverty as lack of capabilities and social exclusion; (5) the human rights based approach to development programming; (6) the safeguard policies and inspection panel procedure of the World Bank; (7) exploitative economic practices such as “land grabbing” and modern forms of slavery; (8) the capabilities approach of Amartya Sen and Martha Nussbaum as an overarching framework for thinking about development.
-This course is interdisciplinary in nature and explores the limited hard law and soft law that exists in the field of human development with the aid of philosophical and social-scientific perspectives.
+Human rights and human development analyzes the different efforts that have been made to re-conceptualize economic relations between developed and developing countries in terms of rights and obligation under the normative paradigm of human rights.
+Topics covered include: (1) the NIEO program sponsored by the Non Aligned Movement in the UN General Assembly; (2) the Millennium Development Goals and the Sustainable Development Goals; (3) the human rights-based approach to development programming; (4) World Bank safeguard policies and Inspection Panel process; (5) the capabilities approach of Amartya Sen and Martha Nussbaum as an overarching framework for thinking about development; (6) exploitative economic practices such as “land grabbing” and modern forms of slavery; (7) basic inequality measures, human rights indicators and the SERF index.
+This course is interdisciplinary in nature and explores the limited hard law and soft law that exists in the field of human development with the aid of extra-legal perspectives.
+It also provides students with some opportunities to engage with the mechanics and difficulties of measuring human rights achievement.

 Doelstellingen van dit vak